 Full-time employees working more than 1,040 hours annually are eligible for compensated vacation time.
 Eligible employees accrue vacation leave on a monthly basis, beginning on their hire date.
 The annual accrual amount, which varies based on hours worked and length of service, is established at 12 to 20 days.
-Carryover of a maximum accrual of 240 hours is allowed, with any amount over the maximum forfeited.
-Upon termination of employment, a maximum of 120 hours will be paid out.
+Carryover of a maximum accrual of 180 hours is allowed, with any amount over the maximum forfeited.
+Upon termination of employment, any unused hours will be paid out.